Skip to content

 Potential Challenges

-Facebook Ads require more creative investment and often longer conversion funnels.
-Results may take longer to materialise, and measuring direct ROI can be more challenging than with Google's clear search-to-purchase journey.
+Facebook Ads need more creative work and often longer conversion funnels.
+Results can take longer to show.
+Measuring direct ROI is harder than with Google's clear search-to-purchase journey.

 Facebook Ads: The Art of Social Discovery

-Sophisticated Audience Targeting Facebook's targeting capabilities are remarkably detailed
+Sophisticated Audience Targeting Facebook's targeting is very detailed

-You can reach people based on interests, behaviours, life events, and demographics
+You can reach people by interests, behaviours, life events, and demographics

-Generally, Facebook Ads offer lower cost-per-click and cost-per-impression rates than Google Ads
+Facebook Ads usually have lower cost-per-click and cost-per-impression than Google Ads

 Industry-Specific Recommendations